verrazzano/verrazzano/examples/gitops-fleet/README.md

 ## Create GitRepo instance

 Git repositories are register by creating a `GitRepo`.
-Apply this yaml to deploy the hello-helidon example via GitOps with fleet
+Apply this yaml to deploy the hello-helidon example via GitOps with Fleet

 Copyright (c) 2021, Oracle and/or its affiliates.